ivanov/vim-ipython/README.rst

 The ``:IPythonClipboard`` command just uses the ``+`` register to get the connection string, whereas ``:IPythonXSelection`` uses the ``*`` register

+.. [*] Though the demos above use ``qtconsole``, it is not required
+    for this workflow, it's just that it was the easiest way to show how to make use of the new functionality in 0.11 release.
+In the current git trunk of IPython, you can use ``ipython kernel`` to create a kernel and get the connection string to use for any frontend (including vim-ipython).
+    If you are still using 0.11, you can launch a regular kernel using ``python -c "from IPython.zmq.ipkernel import main; main()"``

 ------------------------
 Sending lines to IPython